 The wireless network connection is easy to use, but without security, it is not the best way to go through.
 Why?
 Let’s say when you connect your computer to the internet using the Wi-Fi adapter, the data on your computer might change by downloading files from the web or uploading them to it.

 In such cases, you lose your data or privacy.
 A while back, I lost all the data on my computer because of a ransomware virus.
 With a Ransomware attack, you lose all your data.
-Here is a guide on how to protect your PC from ransomware.

 The Wi-Fi network uses protocols like WEP, WPA, WPA-2, and WPA-3 to encrypt the data transmission between the devices.
 So there is no chance of losing your data, but this can happen only when you set a password to your connection.
 These network protocols can work for both 2.4GHz and 5GHz frequencies.